-I love making these Fruit Filled Cookie Cups for holiday parties and cookie exchanges.
+I love making this Fruit Filled Cookie Cups recipe for holiday parties and cookie exchanges.

 They’re so tasty that no one will notice that this cookie cup recipe is gluten free.